upcmd/updocs-content/logs/c0109_vvvvv.md

     scope[local] merged: {
-      "jerry": "this is jerry in task scope",
+      "jerry": "this is jerry in task scope", "up_runtime_task_layer_number": 1,
-      "tom": "this is tom",
+      "tom": "this is tom"
-      "up_runtime_task_layer_number": 1
     }

     self: final context exec vars:

     (*core.Cache)({
-      "jerry": "this is jerry in task scope",
       "tom": "this is tom",
-      "up_runtime_task_layer_number": 1
+      "jerry": "this is jerry in task scope", "up_runtime_task_layer_number": 1
     })